Tidy-Bear/ctidy-demo-forge/README.md

 When implementing a certain use case, use codes from Vanilla MC instead of platform-specific APIs, unless there are striking defects on Vanilla, or you are ready to coding on each platform.

 ## LICENSE
-The MIT license (LICENSE) applies to the template project itself, whereas the LGPL-v3 license (LICENSE_TEMPLATE) is merely provided as an example and can be freely replaced by actual implementors.
+The MIT license (LICENSE) applies to the template project itself, whereas the LGPL-v3 license (LICENSE_EXAMPLE) is merely provided as an example and can be freely replaced by actual implementors.